-- Oversight of the accounting and financial reporting processes, the audits of financial statements and systems of internal controls regarding finance, accounting and legal compliance. - Monitoring the independence and performance of our independent auditor and monitoring the performance of our internal audit function. - Reviewing risk assessment processes, scopes and procedures, including for the examination of current and emerging risks and assessing their adequacy. - Reviewing management's monitoring of the Company's compliance with laws • and the Company's Code of Business Conduct and Ethics, as well as the Anti-Bribery and Foreign Corrupt Practices Act compliance program. - Appointing and/or replacing our independent auditor and approving any non-audit work performed for us by the independent auditor. - Providing an avenue of communication among the independent auditor, management and our Board. - Reviewing its charter annually and recommending changes to the Board.
+- Oversees the accounting and financial reporting processes, the audits of financial statements and systems of internal controls regarding finance, accounting and legal compliance. - Monitors the independence and performance of our independent auditor and monitors the performance of our internal audit function. - Reviews risk assessment processes, scopes and procedures, including for the examination of current and emerging risks, and assessing their adequacy. - Reviews management's monitoring of the Company's compliance with laws and the Company's Code of Business Conduct and Ethics, as well as the Anti-Bribery and Foreign Corrupt Practices Act compliance program - Appoints and/or replaces our independent auditor and approves any non-audit work performed for us by the independent auditor. - Provides an avenue of communication among the independent auditor, management and our Board. - Reviews its charter annually and recommends changes to the Board.